ivinjabraham/blog/content/posts/kworkflow-gsoc.md

 I rarely see the final point being mentioned online but I believe it can be the most important factor for getting accepted.
 More on that later.

-# Searching For Organizations
+# Finding Prospective Organizations

 We started looking for prospective organizations as early as October.
 It is important to get familiar with the project as well as the community as soon as possible, especially for complex projects.
 As our club has a history of contributing to Wikimedia, that was the primary focus for most of the members.
 I, however, was eager to contribute to the domain I was learning at the time—linux kernel development.
 The Linux Foundation was the obvious choice.

-## Finding Prospective Organizations
+{% tip(title="Choosing Your Organization") %}
 This is a step that a lot of people get stuck on.
 What organization should you contribute to?
 The best approach is to contribute to something you personally use.
 This gives you some insights on what the community might want and what the project needs.
+{% end %}

 [gsocorganizations.dev](https://www.gsocorganizations.dev/) is your best friend here.
 It'll show you a list of every organization that has participated in GSoC since 2016, the number of accepted proposals per org. per year, previous projects and even roughly categorize organizations based on their domain.

 You'll want to choose an organization that is accepting a reasonable amount of proposals for the number of projects they offer.
 If it seems low, try to find out why.
 Is the domain niche?
 Or is the organization looking for specific skillsets?
-There are some organizations that are looking only for Ph.
-Ds, or contributors based in a certain country.
+Some organizations only accept Ph.D. holders, or contributors from certain regions.
 Some projects may require you to have extensive knowledge about and experience working in the associated field.
 Look at previous proposals, cold-email previous contributors and ask around in their community channels to find out about these hidden criteria.

 If you did not find a single organization whose projects/products you use, you'll have to find projects that seem interesting to you and/or whose tech. stack you are familiar with.
 There's a bunch of orgs. that are great for beginners such as [Wikimedia](https://www.gsocorganizations.dev/organization/wikimedia-foundation/) and [INCF](https://www.gsocorganizations.dev/organization/incf/).

 {% important(title="Avoid Organization Hopping") %}
-I've seen a lot of people being unable to stick to an organization because they get bored of the project afterawhile.
+I've seen a lot of people being unable to stick to an organization because they get bored of the project after a while.
 Some start hopping around organizations: setting up projects, tinkering with the code for a few days and then giving up to move to another organization and another project.
 I believe this is because they were not motivated by the project itself.
 If you truly believe in the organization's work and it's impact, I don't think you'll run into this problem.
 {% end %}

-## Finding Suitable Projects
+# Finding Suitable Projects

 Finding a project in a specific organization is relatively straightforward.
 Most organizations will have a page for their projects, such as [this one](https://wiki.linuxfoundation.org/gsoc/google-summer-code-2024) for the Linux Foundation.
 These should give you enough information about the project and what it entails.
 Some organizations may also allow you to submit your own project idea.

 GSoC is a pretty competitive program and if you've chosen a popular organization, chances are there will be other contributors applying to the same project as you.
 Sometimes, organizations make this obvious by asking every potential contributor to identify themselves in some way.
 For example, for the linux kernel, patches by contributors are usually sent prefixed with the `[GSOC]` tag.
 This can help you size up the competition.
 Ideally, you want to stand out in the community so that your proposal also stands out.
 I believe this is a pretty underrated tip.
-Every previous contributor I knew were already on good terms with the mentors and had multiple commits in the project before they began writing their proposal.
+Every previous contributor I knew were on good terms with the mentors and had multiple commits in the project before they began writing their proposal.
+If you see that there are already many likely applicants with a strong background in the project, you might want to reconsider your choice of project.

 I got pretty lucky here.
 When I went through the Linux Foundation's projects, I saw that `kworkflow` had a project that wanted Rust skills as well as experience with kernel development.
 These two just so happened to be my primary interests back then and it seemed to be a pretty niche project without a lot of competition.

-In short, make sure you pick a project where you can stand out.
+**In short, make sure you pick a project where you can stand out.**

 # Pre-proposal Submission